POSTS TAGGED: Bootloader

 Dan Rosenberg has done it again… Well, he claims to have unlocked the Samsung Galaxy S 4 bootloader, giving only this slightly blurry image as proof.
 But anyone who’s been paying attention will know that Dan, aka XDA Recognized Developer djrbliss, is good for his word.

-Posted April 11, 2013 By: Mike Szczys
+Posted April 11, 2013 at 07:00 pm by Mike Szczys

 Those of you who purchased a Samsung Galaxy S III on Verizon and were disappointed upon finding out that its bootloader was encrypted (not-unlockable) may now rejoice.
 An insecure bootloader is now available for the device.
 For those unaware, here is the back story: The Verizon Galaxy S III is probably the first Android device by Samsung that shipped with an encrypted bootloader, making it harder to root and sparking a petition by the community.
 Based on Samsung’s track record of always shipping devices with unlocked bootloaders, we can all safely deduce that Verizon is the one to blame here.

-Posted March 3, 2012 By: Conan Troutman
+Posted March 3, 2012 at 11:30 am by Conan Troutman

 After having been released for less than a week, and with a forum added only a few days ago, the Sony Xperia S is the most recent device to find a home on XDA.
 Even so, we’re already pleased to bring you information on how to unlock and relock the bootloader, as well as how to root your brand-spanking-new device.